Thinkmill/code-challenge/201808/README.md

 	- returns: `<CounterAction>`
 - `OnCounterActionRound`
 	- Called when a bot did a counter action and everyone get's to decided whether they want to challenge that counter action
-	- parameters: `{ history, myCards, myCoins, otherPlayers, discardedCards, action, byWhom, toWhom, card }`
+	- parameters: `{ history, myCards, myCoins, otherPlayers, discardedCards, action, byWhom, toWhom, card, counterer }`
 	- returns: `<Boolean>`
 - `OnSwappingCards`
 	- Called when you played your ambassador and now need to decide which cards you want to keep